 (b) taking to trial only the critical point(s) in issue;

-(c) considering whether the proceeding is more appropriately heard in the Federal Circuit Court or whether the matter should, or is required, to be heard by a Full Court;
+(c) considering whether the proceeding is more appropriately heard in the Federal Circuit and Family Court of Australia or whether the matter should, or is required, to be heard by a Full Court;

 (d) considering the use of, and timing for, any alternative dispute resolution, including mediation;